shohei-kojima/integrated_HHV6_recon/README.md

 # 2. quick usage guide for the impatient
 ## 2.1 Run Singularity container (recommended)
-We highly recommend to use Singularity container.
-This container have exactly the same functionality to the original scripts in GitHub.
+We highly recommend using this tool via the provided Singularity container.
+This container has exactly the same functionality as the original scripts in GitHub.
-This tool takes a BAM or CRAM file containing PAIRED-end reads.
-BAM/CRAM file with single-end reads is NOT supported.
+This tool takes as input a BAM or CRAM file containing PAIRED-end reads, or a fastq file.
+BAM/CRAM files with single-end reads are NOT supported.

 ### when you use your BAM file as an input
 ```